-There are several different types of commercial or industrial refrigerator, and you should select one according to the requirements of your business.
-A restaurant or café will probably need a chiller, an oversized walk-in refrigerator unit such as a Foster Walk-In Fridge, and deep freezers for large amounts of food and drinks, while a bar may require more in the way of specialised wine and beverage wine coolers.
+There are several different types of commercial or industrial refrigerators, and you should select one according to the requirements of your business.
+A restaurant or café will probably need a chiller, an oversized walk-in refrigerator unit such as a Foster Walk-In Fridge, and deep freezers for large amounts of food and drinks, while a bar may require more in the way of specialized wine and beverage and wine coolers.

 In a retail setting, a large number of bottles or cans may be stored in a refrigerated merchandising unit, serving the dual purpose of storage and display for a café.

 In the commercial kitchen, whether for the preparation of simple meals such as sandwiches or more complicated dishes like pizza, a prep table combined with a refrigeration unit is a popular type of mobile industrial refrigeration unit.
 Often offering a wide temperature range, these units are very flexible in their applications.

 While commercial reach-in fridges may come with many options including glass fronts, double doors, dual-temperature zones, and movement on castors, the ultimate refrigerator unit for many businesses will be the walk-in type, or cold room, often of modular design for easy disassembly, and supplied with internal shelving, lighting, and non-slip flooring.

 Whether your business is a restaurant, a supermarket, a caterer, or anywhere else involving food storage and production, you will almost certainly need commercial refrigeration to protect your stock and the health and safety of your customers.
 So how do you go about selecting the right commercial refrigeration units?